dcabezas98/knn-stratigraphic-visualization/README.md

 You can run the notebook in [Jupyter-Notebook](https://jupyter.org/) or [Visual Studio Code](https://code.visualstudio.com/), you also need a Python kernel installed in your computer.
 We recommend installing [Anaconda](https://www.anaconda.com/) and launching Jupyter by typing `jupyter-notebook` in the Anaconda Prompt.

 To successfully run the notebook, you need to locate it in the same folder as the `data` directory and the file `functions.py`.
-In order to to this, you may just extract the ZIP file with the whole repository.
+In order to do this, you may just extract the ZIP file with the whole repository.
 Then, launch Jupyter Notebook and select the notebook `knn.ipynb`.
 To run a cell, you can just click in the run button (next to the cell number) or click on it and press Ctrl+Enter.
 You're now ready to go!

 #### Authors: